Florence, Massachusetts

-Florence is a village in the northwestern portion of the city of Northampton, Hampshire County, Massachusetts.
+Florence is a village in the northwestern portion of the city of Northampton, Hampshire County, Massachusetts, United States.
 During the 19th century, Florence was a thriving manufacturing village shaped by progressive ideas on religion, abolitionism, and education.

 History

-Early History
+Early history

 Before the arrival of European settlers, the area of Florence and Northampton was called Nonotuck, meaning either "middle of the river" or "far away land."
 Nonotuck was a settlement in the Pocumtuc confederacy.

 Name

 The Florence area was known as "Broughton's Meadow" referring to John Broughton, an English settler who purchased land in 1657 that included what is now Northampton and Florence.
 Broughton's Meadow was used to describe the area until 1846.
 Other names included "Warner School District" after three brothers who had lived in the area during the early 19th century, and "The Community" referring to the Northampton Association of Education and Industry from 1842 through 1846.
 In 1848, the village took on the name Bensonville after George W. Benson and the Bensonville Manufacturing Company.
 After Benson's company went bankrupt in 1849, the village adopted the name Greenville after Greenville Manufacturing Company.

 In preparation for creating a post office, the village came together in the fall of 1852 to select a new name.
 The name "Florence" was suggested by Dr. Charles Munde, and this name was approved by residents.